Stock market today: Wall Street rises toward records ahead of a big week for central banks

 Across the Atlantic, the Bank of England will announce its latest decision on rates later in the week.

-On Wall Street, Nvidia rose 4.8% as it kicked off its annual conference for developers.
+On Wall Street, Nvidia was 0.5% higher after paring an earlier, bigger gain as it kicked off its annual conference for developers.
 Analysts say the widespread expectation is for Nvidia to unveil its next generation artificial-intelligence architecture, along with the growing use cases for AI.

-Nvidia CEO Jensen Huang will give a keynote address after trading closes for the day on Wall Street, while holding a Q&A with financial analysts Tuesday morning.
+Nvidia CEO Jensen Huang will give a keynote address after trading closes for the day on Wall Street, while holding a Q&A with financial analysts on Tuesday.

 In stock markets abroad, Japan's Nikkei 225 jumped 2.7%.
 Shares of both Nissan Motor and Honda Motor Co.'s shares climbed after the two automakers agreed on a partnership in electric vehicles.